t-rapp/rekee/README.md

 =====

-Rekee is an editor that allows to design custom tracks for the [Rallyman: GT] board game published by Holy Grail Games.
-Support for the upcoming edition of [Rallyman: DIRT] is planned.
-This software is a project with the goal to build a cross-platform web application as an alternative to the currently existing [Rallyman Track Editor][track editor], which is Windows-only.
+Rekee is an editor that allows to design custom tracks for the [Rallyman: GT] and [Rallyman: DIRT] board games published by Holy Grail Games.
+This software project has the goal to build a cross-platform web application as an alternative to the currently existing [Rallyman Track Editor][track editor], which is Windows-only.

 [Rallyman: GT]: https://holygrail.games/en/games/rallyman-gt/
 [Rallyman: DIRT]: https://holygrail.games/en/games/rallyman-dirt/